jonnonz1/nz-statute-book/acts/public/2008/affiliate-te-arawa-iwi-and-hapu-claims-settlement-act-2008.md

 (3) An amendment initiated under subsection (1) is an amendment for the purposes of section 17I(1) to (3) of the Conservation Act 1987, or section 46(1) to (4) of the National Parks Act 1980, as the case may be.

 ### 61 Regulations
-The Governor-General may, by Order in Council made on the recommendation of the Minister of Conservation, make regulations for all or any of the following purposes:
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister of Conservation, make regulations for all or any of the following purposes:
   (a) to provide for the implementation of objectives included in a conservation document under section 60(1):
   (b) to regulate or prohibit activities or conduct by members of the public in relation to a whenua rahui:
   (c) to create offences in respect of the contravention of any regulations made under paragraph (b), and provide for the imposition of fines—
     (i) not exceeding $5,000 for those offences; and (ii) for a continuing offence, an additional amount not exceeding $50 for every day during which the offence continues.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 62 Bylaws
-The Minister of Conservation may make bylaws for all or any of the following purposes:
+(1) The Minister of Conservation may make bylaws for all or any of the following purposes:
   (a) to provide for the implementation of objectives included in a conservation document under section 60(1):
   (b) to regulate or prohibit activities or conduct by members of the public in relation to a whenua rahui:
   (c) to create offences in respect of the contravention of any bylaws made under paragraph (b), and provide for the imposition of fines—
     (i) not exceeding $1,000 for those offences; and (ii) for a continuing offence, an additional amount not exceeding $50 for every day during which the offence continues.
+(2) Bylaws under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 63 Existing classification of whenua rahui
 The purpose of, or classification of an area as, a national park, conservation area, or reserve is not affected by the fact that the area is, or is within, a whenua rahui.